syncfusion-content/winui-docs/winui/ComboBox/Editing.md

 ![WinUI ComboBox invalid input submission in token mode](Editing_images/winui-combobox-invalid-input-submission-in-token-mode.png)

-N> You can refer more information about multi selection token mode from [this](https://help.syncfusion.com/winui/combobox/selection#multiple-selection) link.
+N> You can refer more information about multi-selection token mode from [this](https://help.syncfusion.com/winui/combobox/selection#multiple-selection) link.